Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Good man.
 How's the fleet?"

-"Well, I’d give my eye-teeth to have *Caledonia* back…" Caruthers groused, "But otherwise we’re charged, loaded and ready, and frankly I’m bloody pleased.
+"Well, I’d give my eye-teeth to have *Caledonia* back..."
+Caruthers groused, "But otherwise we’re charged, loaded and ready, and frankly I’m bloody pleased.
 The Hunters took one look at us and buggered off, and Fleetmaster Tikkiv had some admiring comments to make.
 I have this horrible feeling that we’re going to lose *Myrmidon* to drydock time in the near future though.
 Whatever it was that started that fire on *Cally* will need to be fixed on her as well, and without the FIC..."

 "But good overall?"

 "On balance, yes sir."

 "Good.
-Then…" Knight trailed off as his memory nudged him "Hmm.
+Then..."
+Knight trailed off as his memory nudged him "Hmm.
 Do you recall how close the USS *San Diego* is to launch?"

-"Er… Three months until hull launch I believe...
+"Er...
+Three months until hull launch I believe...
 No, four.
 Fitting will take another two years."

 "And the other two?"

 "The USS *Gene Roddenberry* should be launching in ten months, and the USS *Robert A. Heinlein* three months after that."

 Knight nodded.
-"Hmm… Wangle me a couple of invites to whatever little shindig they throw to celebrate that launch, would you?"
+"Hmm...
+Wangle me a couple of invites to whatever little shindig they throw to celebrate that launch, would you?"

 Caruthers paused, then smiled understanding.
 "I can probably arrange that.
 Shall I ask Miller to mention to Colonel Stewart that his wing would do well by being represented there also?
 Maybe by somebody with a high media profile?"